SpectralDragon/Templar/README.md

 Okay, that it.
 When you will generate template, Templar will create the file using `[moduleName]` like name of your files.
 Like example `View/MyPrettyViewController.swift`.

-Templar will replacing each pattern using user answer from question.
+Templar will replacing each pattern using user answers from questions.

 Next chapter: